9 Tips for Introducing Solid Food: What Parents Need to Know

 9. Follow AAP Guidelines to Introduce Allergens Early (Starting at 4-6 Months) with Ready.
 Set.
 Food!

-The AAP recommends allergen introduction starting at 4-6 months of age, and starting allergen introduction after 6 months can be too late.
+The AAP recommends allergen introduction starting at 4-6 months of age – and the earlier you start, the better chance of healthier outcomes .
 However, many babies are not developmentally ready for solid food at this early age.
 And even if they are, it can be difficult to ensure that they consume enough of each allergenic food to build up tolerance.
 Fortunately, a team of leading pediatricians and allergists have created Ready.
 Set.
-Food! to make allergen introduction easier for families like yours
+Food! – the only allergen feeding system that grows with your baby – to make allergen introduction easier for families like yours.

-• Easily mixes with breastmilk or formula, so you can start Ready.
+• Easily mix the packets with breastmilk or formula, so you can start Ready.
 Set.
-Food! even before baby is ready for solids.
+Food! even before baby is ready for solids

 Introduce Allergens Safely and Easily with Ready.
 Set.
 Food!